jmcantrell/arch-bootstrap/README.md

 To begin a new installation, the environment must be populated by sourcing the preparation script `./scripts/prepare`.
-By default, this script will look at the default configuration directory, but an alternate one can be used by passing it as the first argument to the script.
+By default, this script will look at the default configuration directory, but an alternate one can be used by passing it as the first argument.

 To prepare the default configuration: